-Starting to sell on eBay has two options for selling products.
+With over 185 million active buyers and 19 million sellers worldwide, there is no better place to start an online selling journey than eBay.
+There are two options for selling products on eBay.
 Either you can choose an eBay business account or a personal one instead.

 With the help of this article, we aim to provide all the necessary information for you as an eBay seller.
 We will introduce how to open an eBay account and detail the eBay seller registration process.

 eBay is one of the largest eCommerce marketplaces and offers a wide range of sales categories.
 Apart from it, you can choose to sell on eBay both with fixed and auction-formatted prices.
 No matter the reasons you decide to sell on eBay, the process is easy.

 The first step to start selling on eBay is making an eBay account and creating items for listing.
 Once your eBay account setup is all according to the requirements, you can begin trading.

 Creating a new eBay account is also possible by using your Facebook, Google, or Apple accounts.
 But note that in that case, eBay will have access to your public profile and email address information.

 The next step is about creating product listings and starting to sell.
 It is worth mentioning that while you make product listings, you should put them in the proper product categories.
 Certain sellers choose to manipulate the product search policy on eBay by listing their products in the wrong categories.
 This is carried out mostly when those sellers reach the limit for certain monthly sales.
 In these cases, the sellers are violating the Search Manipulation Policy.

 As already mentioned before, there are two options for eBay account signup: choosing between a personal or a business account.

 It is not big news that eBay has two main types of fees: eBay Insertion fees and Final Value Fees.
 Those sellers who have a relatively small number of goods or choose to sell randomly decide to make an eBay account where they can handle the fees.
 Here is why the sellers with small sales volumes mainly opt for personal accounts.